logseq/logseq/README.md

 ## 🌟 Contributing to Logseq

-To start contributing to Logseq, please follow the guidelines outlined in our `CONTRIBUTING.md` file.
+To start contributing to Logseq, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
 We have a dedicated [overview page](CODEBASE_OVERVIEW.md) for Logseq's codebase and a [development practices guide](docs/dev-practices.md) that provides detailed information on our development process.

 We welcome all contributions, big or small, and we appreciate your time and effort in helping us improve Logseq.

 We look forward to your contributions 🚀

-## 🛠️ Setting Up a Development Environment
+### 🛠️ Setting Up a Development Environment

 If you want to set up a development environment for the Logseq web or desktop app, please refer to the [Develop Logseq](docs/develop-logseq.md) guide for macOS/Linux users and the [Develop Logseq on Windows](docs/develop-logseq-on-windows.md) guide for Windows users.